orelz890/InstaFoodies_server/README.md

 ### 🎨 Design Rationale

-The Model-View-ViewModel (MVVM) architectural pattern was selected for its ability to separate concerns and ensure a well-organized codebase.
 Decomposing the application into modules enhances code readability, maintainability, and scalability.
 Each module serves a specific purpose, fostering collaboration and allowing new features to be seamlessly integrated.

 ## 📊 Data Design